Ditchcarbon

 Western Digital's reported carbon emissions

 In 2024, Western Digital reported total greenhouse gas emissions of approximately 8,000,000,000 kg CO2e, with emissions distributed across all three scopes: 144,045,700 kg CO2e (Scope 1), 521,365,600 kg CO2e (Scope 2), and a significant 7,532,445,000 kg CO2e (Scope 3).
-The Scope 3 emissions primarily stem from the use of sold products, accounting for about 5,195,707,000 kg CO2e.
-The company has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and Scope 2 emissions by 42% by 2030 from a 2020 baseline.
-This target encompasses 100% of Western Digital's global Scope 1 and Scope 2 footprint, with no exclusions.
-Additionally, Western Digital is committed to reducing its Scope 3 emissions from the use of sold products by 50% per petabyte capacity sold by 2030, also from a 2020 baseline.
-Western Digital's long-term goal includes achieving net zero emissions in its operations (Scope 1 and 2) by 2032.
-These targets align with the Science Based Targets initiative (SBTi) and are consistent with the reductions required to limit global warming to 1.5°C. Overall, Western Digital's emissions data and climate commitments reflect a proactive approach to addressing climate change, with a clear focus on significant reductions across all scopes of emissions.
+The previous year, 2023, saw similar figures with total emissions of about 7,339,838,000 kg CO2e for Scope 3, alongside 139,982,300 kg CO2e (Scope 1) and 683,977,100 kg CO2e (Scope 2).
+Western Digital has set ambitious climate commitments, aiming for a 42% reduction in absolute Scope 1 and 2 emissions by 2030, based on a 2020 baseline.
+This target encompasses 100% of their global Scope 1 and 2 footprint, with no exclusions.
+Additionally, the company is committed to reducing Scope 3 emissions from the use of sold products by 50% per petabyte capacity sold by 2030, also from a 2020 baseline.
+These targets align with the Science Based Targets initiative (SBTi) and are designed to support the goal of limiting global warming to 1.5°C. Western Digital's long-term vision includes achieving net zero emissions for Scope 1 and 2 by 2032.
+The company is actively working towards these goals, demonstrating a commitment to sustainability and climate responsibility within the technology hardware sector.

 Unlock detailed emissions data